charlottekyng/usb-modules-v2/README.md

 1. Check that your file and directory names are correct, especially if you are attempting to run the pipeline on a fresh set of data.

-1. Some downstream modules (e.g. `pyclone`, `mutation_summary`) have un/documented prerequisites.
+1. Many modules have un/documented, obvious or not obvious, prerequisites, e.g. `mutect` requires aligned data, `mutation_summary` requires mutations.
 Check/compile the prerequiresites then try again.

-1. if there are bugs in the code, you will want to see where it stops finding the correct recipes.
+1. If there are bugs in the code, you will want to see where it stops finding the correct recipes.
 You can try, e.g., `make --debug=i -nf usb-modules-v2/aligners/bwamemAligner.mk REF=b37 SEQ_PLATFORM=ILLUMINA (...) | less`
 (the parameters in your project-level Makefile).
 This will produce a verbose dry-run of the files make is attempting to generate.
 Here you can see where it stops finding the recipes.
-This is very useful for debugging.
+This is very useful for debugging, and for educational purposes if you want to know what is being done.

 1. Check your samples sheets.
 Make sure there are no stray spaces/tabs at the end of the lines.
 Make sure there are no blank lines (after the last samples).
     ````